 I recently had the opportunity to sit down with Dr. Greg Nigh a Naturopathic doctor from Immersion Health PDX who was able to clearly explain this process, as well as provide some insight as to why he believes that sulfur metabolism plays a role in H2S SIBO.

 Symptoms Associated with H2S overproduction

 The symptoms of H2S overgrowth can be pretty debilitating, depending on the severity of the dysbiosis.
-I’ve personally dealt with sulfur issues and the fatigue, brain fog, and gas associated with this type of overgrowth are very frustrating to deal with.
+In particular fatigue, brain fog, and gas associated with this type of overgrowth can be very frustrating to deal with.